 Limiting your options for schools will reduce diversity at your organization.
 As much as universities try to achieve diversity themselves, homogeneity is a problem that many can’t overcome.
 An employer who hopes to achieve a diverse workplace will have to do much of the work itself.
 Luckily, there are plenty of ways for employers to achieve diversity, including expanding recruiting operations into universities with large numbers of underrepresented students.

 You have a lot to gain by looking for candidates at smaller universities.
-There’s a big, untapped vein of talent out there, and your organization can benefit for years to come if you seize on it.
+You can have better ROI in your recruiting program at lesser-known universities as there’s a big, untapped vein of talent out there, and your organization can benefit for years to come if you seize on it.
 Of course, trying to send your staff to every single campus is unwise and wasteful, but you can cover small colleges through the school’s job posting system, conducting video interviews to cut down cost before bringing in the best stud for the final round.
 Many smaller colleges are collaborating to put together a virtual online career fair, or associations that give employers a one-stop shop to make it easier for employers to hire from smaller colleges.
 You just have to be open-minded, and willing to be creative.

 What other benefits that we have not covered?
 Comment below and share your thoughts.